isaacharrisholt/vorn-surebet-finder/README.md

 ### Mac and Linux installation

 Run `install_prerequisites.sh` from the terminal to install the prerequisites.
+This will also install required libraries for Chromedriver, so don't skip this step!

 ## Program Installation